 - Workplaces should continue to encourage working from home as much as possible, preferably at least for half of the time.

 Below are the standard measures that are additionally in effect:

-- As of September 25, 2021, keeping 1.5 metre distance at home and in public is no longer mandatory.
+- Keeping 1.5 metre distance at home and in public is encouraged.

-- A QR code (corona certificate) is required for entry into most places (bars, restaurants, cafés, theatres, etc.)
+- A QR code (corona certificate) is required for entry into most places.

-- Working from home is still advised when possible.
+- Working from home is still advised as much as possible.